MUSSLES/sspipeline/docs/source/contributing.rst

 Git is an open source "version control" system that enables you to can separate out your modifications to the code into many versions (called branches) and switch between them easily.
-Later you can choose which version you want to have integrated into pipeline.
+Later you can choose which version you want to have integrated into SSPipeline.

 You can learn all about Git `here <http://www.git-scm.com/about>`_!